nergilz/4_json/README.md

 ---
 ### Quickstart

-+ The script takes the path to the file as a parameter
++ Script takes the path to the file as a parameter
++ Script checks the path, if there is no file - prints an error
++ Script prints an error if the file is empty or not json
+---

 + Example of script launch on Linux, Python 3.5: